fbpx

 Price is a factor when carrying out your audit

 Buyer beware: Just because a supplier offers a trade discount doesn’t mean they’re your most cost-effective option.
-It’s thorough research that really informs your supplier audit, not promises!
+It’s thorough research that informs your supplier audit, not promises!

 6. For a brick-and-mortar merchant, are they willing to match internet prices?